-This details the impact that our pupil premium activity had on pupils in the past four academic years.
+This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.

 Due to COVID-19, performance measures have not been published for 2020 to 2021, and 2020 to 2021.
 The data for these two years is based upon the CAG/TAG grades awarded.
 Progress 8 figures for these years are subsequently indicative based upon the large collaborative data set for all schools nationally who use SISRA software.